icompuiz/node-toastycms/README.md

 ToastyCMS is my contribution to the world of content management systems.
 This version of ToastyCMS has been written completly using NodeJS using MongoDB as its core database.
 The client front end has been developed using AngularJS.

 Out of the box Toasty provides an innovative file management system, access control mechanisms, as well at traditional content management features.
-- Defining Static Webpages using a Type -> Template -> Definition style of content management
+- Defining Static Webpages using a Type, Template, Content style of content management
 - Extending the CMS with custom client side and server side modules.
  - Defining client side modules using an api exposed through AngularJS.
  - Defining server side modules using an api exposed through NodeJS.